dtsong/vgccorner/README.md

 - Configure the Google provider
 - Store state in a GCS bucket
-- Deploy the battleforge-api Docker image to Cloud Run via the cloud_run_service module
+- Deploy the vgccorner-api Docker image to Cloud Run via the cloud_run_service module

 Basic flow (once you've created a dev project and GCS bucket):